EGI-Federation/documentation/content/en/providers/getting-started/operations_start_guide/_index.md

 To register into GGUS please follow the
 [Central GGUS registration](https://ggus.eu/?mode=register) link.
-GGUS can be accessed with only your certificate.
+GGUS can be accessed either with your X509 personal certificate or with your fedewrated identity.
 Do not forget to apply for [the support role](https://ggus.eu/?mode=register) as well.
-(The GGUS support staff will approve you quickly as they get the notification automatically.)
+(The GGUS support staff will approve you quickly as they get the notification automatically).
+To get the supporter role with your federated identity, please enroll to the [GGUS Supporters group](https://aai.egi.eu/registry/co_petitions/start/coef:69) in Check-in.

 Some NGIs also have a local helpdesk or a regional GGUS.
 Ask your NGI operations manager if how to register to them.